Dashcam Storage Retention Calculator

 256 3 8 About 24.2 hours

-Technical notes on unit conventions
+Technical notes on dashcam storage unit conventions

+Dashcam storage math can look slightly different depending on whether you use decimal card labels or binary formatted capacity in the conversion.
 Some readers want to compare a stripped-down storage equation with the practical assumptions used by real devices.
 At the most basic level, the relationship can be written as t=CR where t is time, C is capacity, and R is the combined bitrate.
 That compact expression is useful for intuition, but actual cameras force you to think about formatted capacity, reserved space, and the difference between decimal and binary storage labels.

-One common technical adjustment is to treat capacity as formatted binary storage with a small overhead reduction.
+One common technical adjustment in dashcam calculations is to treat capacity as formatted binary storage with a small overhead reduction.
 In shorthand, the effective C can be described as capacity×1,073,741,824×0.95.
 That is close to what the live calculator script on this page uses.
 The combined rate term can still be represented as R, but now it reflects all active channels together rather than a single stream.

-If you prefer to picture an example in unit form, you can think of a case such as 200 GiB×8 bits/byte24 Mb/s, which yields a retention estimate once the units are reconciled.
+If you prefer to picture a dashcam example in unit form, you can think of a case such as 200 GiB×8 bits/byte24 Mb/s, which yields a retention estimate once the units are reconciled.
 The same idea can be written numerically for a specific card and bitrate as t=1,045,274,009,60036,000,000.
 None of these technical forms change the main planning lesson: capacity stretches time, while bitrate and channel count consume it.

 Enter card size, bitrate, and channel count to see retention time.

-Capacity comparison after calculation
+Dashcam card capacity comparison after calculation

 Mini-game: Loop Buffer Rescue

-This optional mini-game turns the storage idea into something you can feel.
+This optional dashcam storage mini-game turns the retention idea into something you can feel.
 Incident clips appear around a circular loop-recording buffer, and an overwrite sweep keeps moving forward.
 Tap or click clips before the sweep reaches them to lock the footage.
 As more channels and higher bitrate pressure arrive, the sweep accelerates.
 It is a playful reminder of the same trade-off the calculator models: more data means a shorter window to keep what matters.

 Score0